topranks/mib2SnmpCol/README.md

 ## Dependencies

-I can't pretend that this effort is very elegent.
-Instead of doing everything within the confines of Python the code makes an  external call to 'mib2c'.
-This is part of the NET-SNMP project and can be used to parse a MIB tree that the system has installed and output text or code referencing the elements it finds.
+I can't pretend that this code is very elegent.
+Instead of doing everything within the confines of Python it spawns an external call to 'mib2c'.
+This is part of the NET-SNMP project and can be used to iterate over MIB definitions, outputing text or code based on the contents of a supplied conf file.

-To install on a debian-based system you can run:
+To install the dependencies on a debian-based system you can run:

     sudo apt-get install snmp libsnmp-dev

 You can run 'mib2c' in a shell afterwards to verify the command has been installed.

 ## MIBs